-On the Effective Date of the Restructuring, it is intended that the separate Boards of Directors of MIHC and Converted MMIC will each consist of the same nine (9) directors that currently comprise the Board of Directors of MMIC.
-In subsequent years, directors of MIHC will be elected by its voting Members, and directors of Converted MMIC will be elected by its shareholder(s), in each case in accordance with the applicable corporate bylaws.

-On the Effective Date, it is also intended that the Executive Officers of both MIHC and Converted MMIC will be the same individuals as currently serve in those positions for MMIC.
-In subsequent years, the Boards of Directors of MIHC and Converted MMIC will appoint the officers of their respective companies.
+On the Effective Date of the Restructuring, it is intended that the Board of Directors of Converted MMIC will consist of the same nine (9) directors that currently comprise the Board of Directors of MMIC.
+It is intended that the Board of Directors of MIHC will consist of Daniel R. Doucette, Joseph C. Branch, Richard A. Hemmings, Terry L. Van Der Aa, Richard C. Vie, Donald G. Southwell, Eric J. Draut, Philip R. Warth, Jr., and David F. Bengston.
+It is also intended that the Executive Officers of Converted MMIC and MIHC will be the same individuals currently serving in those positions for MMIC.
+In subsequent years, directors of MIHC will be elected by its voting Members, and directors of Converted MMIC will be elected by its shareholders, in each case in accordance with the applicable corporate bylaws.
+Also in subsequent years, the Boards of Directors of MIHC and Converted MMIC will appoint the officers of their respective companies.

-For information regarding the current directors and executive officers of MMIC, and the proposed directors and executive officers of MIHC and Converted MMIC, see DIRECTORS AND OFFICERS OF MMIC, CONVERTED MMIC, AND MIHC at page 36.
+For information regarding the current directors and executive officers of MMIC, and the proposed directors and executive officers of MIHC and Converted MMIC, see DIRECTORS AND OFFICERS OF MMIC, CONVERTED MMIC AND MIHC at page 39.